fdamstra/Freds-Grand-Rapids-Restaurant-List/README.md

-# Fred'ss Grand Rapids, MI Restaurant Recommendations
+# Fred's Grand Rapids, MI Restaurant Recommendations

 ## Summary
 A friend asked me for a list of restaurant recommendation in Grand Rapids.
 There are so many good restaurants in the area that